douglas-pereyra/Milestone-1/README.md

 ## Comments About the Code

-- **HTML5** is used for structuring the page content, and **CSS3** is used for styling and layout management.
+- *HTML5* is used for structuring the page content, and *CSS3* is used for styling and layout management.
-- The **login/signup forms** are interactive, and CSS transitions are used for smooth page transitions.
+- The *login/signup forms* are interactive, and CSS transitions are used for smooth page transitions.
-- The layout is **responsive**, ensuring the application works well on different screen sizes (desktop, tablet, mobile).
+- Flexbox is used for most of the page layout to easily align and distribute elements within containers.
+Only the product listing section uses CSS Grid to better organize multiple items responsively in rows and columns.
-- codigo do zuco
+- SVG icons are used instead of image files because they are scalable without losing quality, lightweight for faster loading, and easily customizable with CSS (like changing colors or size dynamically).
 - Placeholder content is used in the mock-ups, but the actual content (products, user data, etc.) will be dynamically generated in the full application.

 ---